najx/doc/README.md

 =========================

 This is a short document describing the preferred coding style for the linux kernel.
-Coding style is very personal, and I won't **force** my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
+Coding style is very personal, and I (Linus Torvalds) won't **force** my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
 Please at least consider the points made here.

 First off, I'd suggest printing out a copy of the GNU coding standards, and NOT read it.
 Burn them, it's a great symbolic gesture.